Marc Bourcier

-Marc Bourcier is a Canadian politician, who has been the mayor of Saint-Jérôme, Quebec since the 2021 mayoral election.
+Marc Bourcier is a Canadian politician, who served as the mayor of Saint-Jérôme, Quebec from 2021 to 2025.
 Previously, he was elected to the National Assembly of Quebec in a by-election on December 5, 2016, and served until 2018.
 He represented the electoral district of Saint-Jérôme as a member of the Parti Québécois caucus.
 Prior to his by-election in the legislature, he was a city councillor for Saint-Jérôme City Council.